nhselect/step1-training/content/items/platform-roles.md

 ---
 This document provides an overview of two key processes for platform use:​

-- Setup of the digitised Step 1 proficiencies
+- Setup of the digitised proficiencies
-- Utilisation of the digitised Step 1 proficiencies​
+- Utilisation of the digitised proficiencies​